 Welcome to Passages Midwifery in South Edmonton!

-Our address is 3474 93 Street NW, Unit 207.
+We will be moving to our new office with Willow Family Medicine on November 10, 2025!
+It is very close to our previous location, at 3230 Parsons Rd NW #101, Edmonton, South Entrance.
+We have dedicated parking spaces and NO MORE STAIRS!
 (Please note: this is NOT our mailing address.
 All mail can be sent to our Stony Plain office.)
 Our fax number is (587) 689-2296.

 ABOUT US